 The elderly are often victims of the $1 billion financial scam industry.
-That’s because mature investors tend to have large cash flows, feel embarrassment about being less capable to manage their own affairs, and have varying degrees of cognitive function.
+Around one in six seniors experience some form of financial abuse, a figure higher than previously estimated and predicted to rise as populations age worldwide.
+The elderly are often specifically targeted in scams because mature investors tend to have large cash flows, feel embarrassment about being less capable to manage their own affairs, and have varying degrees of cognitive function.

 The old saying about an ounce of prevention applies, but even adult children who’ve had “the talk” with their parents should keep an eye out in case trouble develops.